dutdavid/wildlife-tracker/README.md

 # Project Name: Wildlife Tracker

-An an application that allows Rangers to track wildlife sightings in the area.
+An an application that allows Rangers to track wildlife sightings in the area by adding either endangered animals or normal animals and a sighting that they were seen in.

 ## Created by: David Dut